 In this diverse and unique specialty, you may find yourself operating your own dining facility as an independent duty food service officer on board a patrol boat, river tender, or small boat station.
 Other opportunities include high-profile jobs such as serving as a special command aide (personal chef) for flag officers, cooking in the Executive Dining Facility, or even working as a chef in the White House.

-The benefits package you’ll receive as a Coast Guard FS is one that reflects an appreciation for your passion and service, along with a positive work-life balance.
+The benefits package you’ll receive as a Coast Guard CS is one that reflects an appreciation for your passion and service, along with a positive work-life balance.

-Whereas the average starting salary for a civilian sous chef is $35,000, the average starting salary for an FS in the Coast Guard is $46,595 and includes the extensive benefits outlined below.
+Whereas the average starting salary for a civilian sous chef is $35,000, the average starting salary for an CS in the Coast Guard is $46,595 and includes the extensive benefits outlined below.

 - Health Coverage – Receive complete insurance coverage, including medical, dental and eye, at no cost to you.

 - Tuition Assistance – The Coast Guard will help cover up to 100% of the cost of your education, and is capped at $250.00 per semester hour and $4,000 per year.